VibhavanSB/LLMApp-CramBot/README.md

 ### Usage

-1. Topic: Type a biology term (e.g., "Mitochondria", "Prokaryotes").
+1. Topic: Type a relevant term (e.g., "Layers of the Earth").
 2. Make Notes: Click to get a summary.
 3. Quiz Me: Click to generate a dynamic multiple-choice question.
+4. Video: Watch videos based on the topic that you want more information on.

 ### 🧪 Evaluation